p1xelHer0/advent-of-ocaml/PROBLEM.md

 Maybe I am missing something here?
 There also seems to be an issue open in regards to running a single test, not sure if related to this: https://github.com/janestreet/ppx_inline_test/issues/34

-So in the end, ``dune build @1 @runtest -w` is the closest I've gotten.
+So in the end, `dune build @1 @runtest -w` is the closest I've gotten.
 But I don't feel like it's good enough.
 I can do better.
 I would like the `runtest` alias only run the tests in the `day_01` folder.

 Thank you so much for taking your time to read this!
-I realize now that I shoul've asked for help much earlier but on the flipside I've learned a lot about dune!
+I realize now that I should've asked for help much earlier but on the flip side I've learned a lot about dune!
+Am I even approaching this problem from the right angle? :smiley: